DIY Home Improvements to Increase Home Value

 Three DIY Home Improvements for Home Resale

-Although occurring in slow motion this year, PCS season is upon us.
+PCS season is just around the corner.
 Many military families are once again facing decisions about renting or buying a new home.
 Selling a home requires understanding that a house is a product.

-DIY home improvements are excellent ways to pass the time in quarantine and a great way to utilize a COVID-19 stimulus check.
+DIY home improvements are excellent ways to pass the time since we are all staying home more often these days.
 They also increase the value and appeal of a home.

 Work with a Real Estate Agent